arcus-azure/arcus/community/blog/2022-07 Automatic HTTP client correlation tracking in Arcus WebAPI v1.6/README.md

 Arcus WebAPI v1.6 is all about service-to-service correlation.
 Both sending and receiving sides are updated with cool features to ease the complexity of HTTP correlation.

 ## Automatic tracking correlated HTTP requests
 Arcus WebAPI already contained the necessary middleware components to receive and parse the HTTP correlation from incoming requests and use it throughout the application.
-The `Request-Id` and `X-Transaction-Id` request headers are used to determine by what ID the parent of this request (sender) is identifying itself (`Request-Id`) and by what ID this whole HTTP interaction should be identified (`X-Transaction-Id`).
+The `Request-Id` and `X-Transaction-ID` request headers are used to determine by what ID the parent of this request (sender) is identifying itself (`Request-Id`) and by what ID this whole HTTP interaction should be identified (`X-Transaction-ID`).
 This will eventually result in an HTTP correlation model that is accessible anywhere in the application.
 What v1.6 adds, is how we send and track such a correlated HTTP request.

 To put things in perspective, here is a diagram of such interactions.
 In this example, the user interacts with service A which calls service B to answer the client's request.
 ![HTTP correlation interaction with two services](img/http-correlation.png)